ibm-cloud-docs/vpc/bs_snapshots_manage.md

 {: #snapshots-remote-copy-create-terraform}
 {: terraform}

 To create a copy of the snapshot in a remote region, use the `ibm_is_snapshot` resource.
+The source snapshot must in Stable status for the copy to be created successfully.
+The created snapshot uses the customer-defined encryption key if the CRN of an encryption key was also specified.
 The following example creates a copy in the target region by using the ID of the source snapshot.
 The copy is going to be encrypted by the encryption key that is specified by its CRN.

 ```terraform
 resource "ibm_is_snapshot" "snapshot" {